Former Wisconsin Democratic Party official’s home searched following overdose death

 A former Wisconsin Democratic Party official had his home searched, following the overdose death of a woman.

 A search warrant obtained by the Wisconsin State Journal shows Fitchburg Police searched the home of 42-year-old Jason Sidener, following the death of a 30-year-old woman on September 12th.
-Sidener took to an emergency room because she was having trouble breathing and reportedly told police he thought the woman may have taken heroin while staying at his house.
+Sidener took the woman to an emergency room because she was having trouble breathing and reportedly told police he thought she may have taken heroin while staying at his house.

 Sidener has not been arrested or charged with a crime.